unimarkup/specification/README.md

 ~~~

 ### Footnotes
-Footnotes will be Written at the end of a page before the footer content.
-If there is no new page specified, footnotes are printed before a new header.
-Footnotes are lost after they are printed.
+Footnote content will be rendered at the end of the page before the footer content where the content of a footnote is defined.
+If there is no new page specified, footnotes are printed at the end of the document.

+**Note:** Footnotes are lost after the footnote content is rendered, so the footnote-id can be reused per page for example.

 ~~~
 Referencing a footnote [^1]_ [^note]_.